Binary Flow Matching: Prediction-Loss Space Alignment for Robust Learning: Analysis

 \paragraph{Mean Squared Error (MSE).} In contrast, the mean squared error loss is given by

 This loss corresponds (up to a constant) to the negative log-likelihood of an isotropic Gaussian model over the full vector,

 and therefore treats the binary signal as a single point embedded in a continuous Euclidean space.
-Consequently, MSE enforces global geometric consistency across all dimensions and implicitly preserves spatial or structural correlations among bits.
+Unlike BCE, the supervision is expressed through one coupled Euclidean norm over the full vector rather than as a sum of per-bit log-probability terms.
+Consequently, MSE imposes a joint geometric regression objective whose optimization bias is often better matched to spatially structured binary manifolds.

 \paragraph{Discussion.} Once prediction--loss alignment guarantees stable optimization, the loss function selection is dictated by the intrinsic topology of the binary signal.
-Probabilistic objectives such as BCE are naturally suited for independent symbolic recovery, whereas geometric regression losses such as MSE are more appropriate when binary data exhibit structured or correlated organization.
+This can be interpreted from a Bayesian posterior perspective under the Gaussian corruption path